stadium-software/environment-identifier/README.md

 4. Define the environments
    1. *url*: the url of the environment or part thereof (e.g. localhost)
    2. *class*: a class that will be attached to the environment identifying element when the url input matches the url in the address bar
    3. *title*: the name of the environment.
-This will be shown inside the environment identifyer
+This will be shown inside the environment identifier

 Environments List Example
 ```json